 What are park homes?

 Park homes are detached, bungalow-style homes, also referred to as mobile homes or static caravans.
 They're usually installed permanently on sites that are owned privately or by a local authority.
-Park home sites are usually in rural locations.
+Park home sites are usually in rural and peaceful locations.

 You usually buy the property, and rent the land from the site owner, so be aware of how this affects your rights.
 The government has published advice on park home owners' rights.